survivejs/react-book/manuscript/08_building_kanban.md

 Our Kanban application is now ready to be served.
 We went from a chunky build to a slim one.
 Even better the production version can benefit from caching and it is able to invalidate it.

 If you wanted to develop the project further, it could be a good idea to rethink the project structure.
 I've discussed the topic at the *Structuring React Projects* appendix.
-It can be beneficial to read the *Authoring Libraries* chapter for more ideas on how to improve the npm setup of your project.
+It can be beneficial to read the *Authoring Packages* chapter for more ideas on how to improve the npm setup of your project.